 Explore the Old State House as a museum educator shares the stories of the historic events that have shaped both state and national history.
 Students will examine the building’s use throughout its 225-year history and learn about the Amistad trials, Prudence Crandall, and other key stories from its past.

-NEW!
-Civics Superheroes (K-3)
+Civics Superheroes

 90 minutes

+This new program is designed to introduce community and civics concepts to early elementary students.
 What does it mean to be a hero?
 Learn about real heroes throughout our state’s history as you explore CT’s Old State House and discover all the ways you can be a hero for your community!

-Connecticut’s Three Branches of Government (3-8)
+Connecticut’s Three Branches of Government (Grades 3-8)

 90 minutes